Fit Slow Cooker Queen

 after (slow cooker)

-Other side dish recipes you might enjoy:
+Other soul food recipes you might enjoy:

 To make this recipe, I use a 6-quart slow cooker /or Instant Pot.